bitrise-io/devcenter/_articles/en/getting-started/connecting-account-bitrise.md

 - git
 - getting-started
 - triggers
-summary: To take full advantage of all the features Bitrise offers, including automatic webhook registration, you need to connect your GitHub/GitLab/Bitbucket account to your Bitrise account.
+description: To take full advantage of all the features Bitrise offers, including automatic webhook registration, you need to connect your GitHub/GitLab/Bitbucket account to your Bitrise account.
 menu: